 I was born in Orange, New Jersey, and was raised in Brooklyn, New York.
 I went to P.S.
 236, Junior High School 78 and James Madison High School, all Brooklyn public schools.
-My father, Marvin, lives in Long Beach, Long Island.
-My mother Shirley, lived with my father until she died in August of 2016.
-She is gone, but her voice remains in my head and in my heart.
+My father, Marvin died in November, 2018 and my mother in August of 2016.
+They are gone, but their voices remain in my head and in my heart.
 They lived in Brooklyn, Lawrence, Riverdale and Long Beach New York.
-My older sister, Judith, is a CPA and also lives in Long Beach.
+My older sister, Judith, is a CPA who lives in Long Beach.
 My younger brother, Robby, is a historian, a professor and former department chair at New York University's Education School.
 My younger sister, Myra, works for Soros Fund Management in New York City and lives in Long Beach.
 While I spent a little more than ten years living in Indiana, Buffalo, New York, West Virginia and Washington D.C., I have spent well over five decades living in New York City.
 I think at this point, I really am a New Yorker, through and through.

 When we were kids, we used to go to the Catskills every summer and in 1962 my parents bought a summer house in Lake Secor, New York.
 We grew up to the sounds of rock, folk and soul music in the 1960s.
 I have always loved baseball and the Yankees.
 In high school I was active in the anti-Vietnam War movement and in efforts to promote racial justice.
 I went to college in Franklin, Indiana, made some great friends, played in the band Palmyra and delivered the Daily Journal Newspaper in rural Johnson and Brown counties.
 After college, I joined my brother in Buffalo, lived with him, and went to graduate school there.
 I studied environmental policy with Les Milbrath and Rich Tobin and organizational management with Marc Tipermas.
 Marc eventually hired me to work at EPA where I worked on public participation and organizational management in the water pollution control and Superfund programs.